newnetdev/NetworkToCode-Class/labs/Lab_25_3_NAPALM_JUNOS.md

 ```

-You can then generate a diff on the EOS CLI, if desired, using the command:
+You can then generate a diff on the JUNOS CLI, if desired, using the command:

 ```